 NHS England has produced a practical toolkit (PDF, 889KB) for mental health trusts and commissioners, designed to help them improve the physical health of patients with serious mental illness.
 The toolkit looks at different approaches to implementing the Lester screening tool.

 Health Education England have produced mental health crisis learning resources (PDF, 235KB) in partnership with Healthy Teen Minds.
 These resources have been designed by young people working with professionals, allowing you to hear from them directly about what helps in a moment of crisis.
 The tools complement existing training and education, and aims to build an individual’s confidence to have effective conversations and provide personalised support to a young person in a mental crisis.

 Good practice examples

-Smoke-free implementation in the Sheffield NHS trust: Sheffield Health and Social Care NHS Foundation Trust is reducing harm from tobacco to service users and staff, addressing complex implementation challenges.
+Smoke-free implementation in the Sheffield NHS trust is reducing harm from tobacco to service users and staff, addressing complex implementation challenges.

-Implementing ‘Preventing ill health by risky behaviours’.
-This commissioning for quality and innovation (CQUIN) allows South London and Maudsley NHS Foundation Trust to refocus on alcohol screening and interventions.
+Implementing ‘Preventing ill health by risky behaviours’ is a commissioning for quality and innovation (CQUIN) allows South London and Maudsley NHS Foundation Trust to refocus on alcohol screening and interventions.

-Improving Physical Health for people experiencing Serious Mental Illness (SMI) – Bradford.
-The physical health template was developed by Primary and Secondary Care with academic and data quality support.
+Improving Physical Health for people experiencing Serious Mental Illness (SMI) – Bradford is a physical health template developed by Primary and Secondary Care with academic and data quality support.
 It provides a systematic way to record all necessary cardiometabolic metrics as well as a host of other information relating to screening.
 It could be seen as the practical way to deliver the Lester tool, which has been incorporated into the template with the help of NHSIQ.